iwillspeak/ullage/docs/00-getting-started.md

  * Python - to run the functional tests
  * Clang - Used to link the output to create the final executables.

-The compiler can be built with *Cargo*.
+The compiler is written in Rust and built with *Cargo*.
 Functional tests are defined by a collection of source in `spec/` and run by `specs.py`.
-It's easier to run them with Python's invoke however.
-Unit and functional test can be run with `invoke test`.
+It's easier to run the tests with a virtual environment.
+Rather than running `cargo` or python directly use the `build.sh` script.
+This will set up the required python environment as required.

 ## Source